Historical German Text Normalization Using Type- and Token-Based Language Modeling: Introduction

 In fact, such normalization practice is quite common.
 In the “analog world” of editions, publishers and editors frequently normalize orthography and punctuation by hand in their contemporary editions of historical works (although with the motivation to ease reading for their intended audience).
 In the digital NLP domain, this text normalization is also an established topic, aiming to perform this task automatically: previous work did not only focus on \emph{historical} text normalization like discussed here \parencites{jurish_finite-state_2012}{bollmann_normalization_2018}{bollmann_large-scale_2019}{bawden_automatic_2022}, but also on normalization of computer-mediated communication \parencites{han_lexical_2011}{van_der_goot_multilexnorm_2021} such as in instant messages or tweets \begin{quote} \linespread{1.0}\selectfont \emph{wollte ich zu mindestens net und ich geh jetzt meine schuhe hole bis später hdggggdl} \end{quote} and on normalization of dialects to their respective standard varieties (\cites{scherrer_automatic_2016}{kuparinen_dialect--standard_2023}): \begin{quote} \linespread{1.0}\selectfont \emph{ich wäiss aber nüme wele leerer das gsii isch}. \end{quote}

 This work will focus on the historical text normalization of German literary texts from c.~1700 up to 1900.
 For one, because Computational Literary Studies (CLS; cf.~\cites{jannidis_einführung_2022}) and Computational Stylistics \parencite[cf.][]{herrmann_computational_2021} are hot subfields of Digital Humanities, both employing NLP tools for analyses \parencites{hatzel_machine_2023}{schoch_clsinfra_2023} and therefore interested in automatic normalization methods.
-For another, because unlike in other domains of historical text such as newspapers, we do have large parallel corpora available between the historical texts and their normalized forms, due to the tradition of (manual) normalization in editions, which we can employ as training datasets.
+For another, unlike other historical text domains such as newspapers, there is a tradition of normalization in literary editions.
+Like in Fig.~\ref{fig:parallel}, editors manually normalized the text of historical prints to contemporary standards for their editions.
+Along with the OCR'd original historical prints, this allows us to construct parallel corpora between historical and normalized forms, which can be used as a training dataset to learn this (implicit) normalization.

 Although there is a strong need in CLS for text normalization systems pre-processing their literary datasets for downstream NLP tasks, there is no easy-to-use method available.
 For the register considered here—German historical texts starting from c.~1700—the de-facto standard system is the \emph{Cascaded Analysis Broker} (CAB; \cite{jurish_finite-state_2012}), a closed-source system based on finite state automata, from a ruleset that has been manually designed by a linguistic expert, and provided by the DTA, available though a web interface and an API.\footnote{\url{https://deutschestextarchiv.de/public/cab/}} Several projects use CAB to normalize their historic texts, and the DTA itself uses CAB to normalize their OCR'd scans to make them searchable in their full-text search.
 There are several drawbacks with this tool: 1) CAB is closed-source and cannot be adapted to one's specific need or source corpora.
 This also means that 2) CAB cannot be run locally, hence users are always dependent on the DTA to keep the system available.
 Furthermore, 3) although CAB is in frequent use, it has not been thoroughly evaluated before.\footnote{There is an evaluation of CAB by \textcite{jurish_more_2010}, but this did not measure the system's accuracy on the token level; instead his experiment assumed a downstream information retrieval scenario.}\looseness=-1